CybercentreCanada/superset/superset-frontend/src/cccs-viz/plugins/plugin-chart-at-a-glance-user-id-sas/README.md

 ## @superset-ui/plugin-chart-at-a-glance-sas

-This plugin provides At A Glance User Id for Superset.
+This plugin provides At A Glance User ID for Superset.

 ### Usage